 We know that shedding unwanted pounds used to mean giving up your favorite foods, logging hours at the gym, and being hungry (and hangry) all the time.
 Fortunately, dropping a dress size (or two) doesn’t have to be that complicated or torturous.
 Sure, losing any significant amount of weight requires lifestyle changes and some hard work, but it all boils down to simple choices.

-By making these 35 Instant Weight Loss tweaks, you can kick-start your fat-burn efforts in no time.
+By making these 35 Instant Weight Loss tweaks, you can kick-start your fat-burn efforts in no time and lose weight fast.
 And for more no-sacrifice ways to melt fat, check out these amazing 30 No-Diet Diet Tricks.

 Let The Sunshine In

 Rise and shine—literally!
 Researchers from Northwest University found that people who were exposed to bright daylight earlier in the day tended to weigh less than those who didn’t get sunlight until later.
 So right after you wake up, open the blinds and let the sunshine in.
 Or better yet, step outside and enjoy your morning cup of coffee on the front porch

 Skip the cream and sugar in your cup of joe, and opt for it black to help you lose weight fast.
 Black coffee has zero calories, and it can help you burn calories faster.
 According to a study published in the journal Physiology & Behavior, the average metabolic rate of people who drank caffeinated coffee was 16 percent higher than that of those who drank decaf.

 Recycle Your Plastic Water Bottle